Recoskie/JDasm/docs/Basics.md

 <br />

 Eight binary digits is called a byte.
 All memory devices operate in bytes, CD ROMs, blue rays, DVD, Solid state drives, RAM memory, and floppy disks.
-It is a standard.
+It is a memory standard.

 <br />